 At Eastside, our focus is spiritual.
 While many of our individual members have personal interests and expertise in healthy living, financial stability, career development, and other worthwhile concerns, our activities as a group remain those of a local church -evangelism, edification, and benevolence.
 This spiritual focus is kept in mind at all times, as we develop our teaching efforts and even as we design our facilities.

-Pete Bailey, Mark Beall, Daylon Cassel, Clayton Clark, Philip Elliott, Matt Poppa, Cody Roberts, Eddie Runde, Paul Smith, Brian Winton
+Rob Ashley, Daylon Cassel, Philip Elliott, Matt Poppa, Cody Roberts, Eddie Runde, Paul Smith

 Our public worship services are God-centered.
 Our primary attraction in the public assembly is the Lord.
 We approach Him to give Him glory, to confess our sins, and to learn of His ways.
 But we also assemble for another purpose - to strengthen each other.
 In all of our public assemblies, visitors are welcome.